JamScones/PHPCollection/README.md

 # PHPCollection
-A simple PHP web for displaying images
+A simple PHP webapp for displaying images.
+Aimed more at technical images of subjects rather than holiday snaps.